pavelFaraday/PHP-Udemy/README.md

 `print_r` - Prints/displays information about a variable in a way that's readable by humans.
 `var_dump` - Dumps information about a variable.
 This function displays structured information about one or more expressions that includes its type and value.
 Arrays and objects are explored recursively with values indented to show structure.
+`die()` - is an inbuilt function in PHP.
+It is used to print message and exit from the current php script.
+It is equivalent to exit() function in PHP.

 [PHP Manual | Scope in PHP | 'global' keyword | $GLOBALS array](https://www.php.net/manual/en/language.variables.scope.php)